Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 # Deployment using Google Cloud App Engine

-In this manual you will go step-by-step process of deploying web flask application to Google Cloud App Engine.
+In this manual, you will go through a step-by-step process of deploying web flask application to Google Cloud App Engine.
 We will use Standard Environment of App Engine, and configure our app for minimal resource usage.

-This deployment is based on this [Google App Engine Standard for Python3 documentation](https://cloud.google.com/appengine/docs/standard/python3/runtime).
+This deployment is based on the [Google App Engine Standard for Python3 documentation](https://cloud.google.com/appengine/docs/standard/python3/runtime).

 ## Table of Contents